technomancer-lv/usb-current-loop-converter/README.md

 v1.0 is made and tweaked to work with various soviet made computing equipment.
 I have several of these converters in use and two are sold with good feedbacks from the buyers.
 The main problem with this project is that Rx and Tx leds are a bit too dim to see short activity.
 I have started to work with v1.2.
 There will be pulse stretcher for LEDs, so data activity will be displayed more visible.
 And maybe I'll try to lift max data rate to 19200 bps.
 At the moment I design PCB vor v1.2.

 Finished set will include:
-  -Adapter itself
+  - Adapter itself
-  -0,5m long USB-mini cable
+  - 0,5m long USB-mini cable
-  -1m long 10pin cable for connecting adapeter to 10pin interfaces -Small board for connecting 8pin interface to 10pin cable -Loopback connector
+  - 1m long 10pin cable for connecting adapeter to 10pin interfaces
+  - Small board for connecting 8pin interface to 10pin cable
+  - Loopback connector